Kenya

 Processing

-The coffee cherries are first put in a tank full of water, and any immature cherries are removed (these cherries float and are therefore easy to remove).
+The coffee cherries are placed in a tank of water and sorted using a floating technique to remove immature beans or non-coffee materials.
 The coffee is then pulped using a disc pulper to remove the skin and fruit from the inner parchment layer that protects the green coffee bean.
 After being pulped, the coffee is sorted by weight using water, with the highest quality and densest beans being separated out from the lighter, lower quality beans.

-After pulping, the coffee is dry fermented overnight to break down the sugars, before it is cleaned using water, sorted once more via water channels (the heavier coffee, which sinks, is considered the higher quality, sweeter coffee) and soaked for a further 24 hours in clean water.
+After pulping, the coffee is dry fermented overnight to break down the sugars, before it is cleaned using water, sorted once more via water channels (the heavier coffee, which sinks, is considered the higher quality, sweeter coffee).
+At some processing sites, the coffee soaked for a further 24 hours in clean water.
 This process strengthens the proteins and amino acids in the bean which, in turn, heightens the complexity of the acidity and the clarity in the cup.

-After soaking, the coffee is spread out on raised drying tables (also known as African beds) where it is turned constantly to ensure the coffee dries evenly, and so that any defects can be identified and those beans removed.
+After washing, the coffee is spread out on raised drying tables (also known as African beds) where it is turned constantly to ensure the coffee dries evenly and hand sorted to remove any defective seeds.
 Time on the drying tables depends on climate, ambient temperature and volumes under processing.
 It can take anywhere from 1 to 3 weeks to get to the target moisture level of 11-12%.